nklabs/matlib/README.md

 these flip-flops is that synthesis will merge the flip flops into SRLs (shift register memories).

-On the other hand, it is often necessary to have at least a valid signal which is properly reset.
+On the other hand, it is often necessary to have at least a valid signal (a signal which is high for each cycle with valid data) which is properly reset.

 We call these valid delays.

 A typical operation stage looks like this: